RochSchanen/simsys/README.md

 **to do list**

+    + change Q to o_Q and same for other outputs. use "i_" for inputs and "o_" for outputs by convention.
     + introduce high impedance values for buses: buffer device
     + bus, subset, wire
     + register, memory, ALU, processor